Hyperloop Transportation Technologies

-HyperloopTT also plans to build slower, urban Hyperloops for inter-suburb travel.

 History

 JumpStarter, Inc

 The company was founded by JumpStarter, Inc., utilizing the company's crowdfunding and collaboration platform JumpStartFund.

 In 2013, HyperloopTT announced partnered with Ansys, GloCal Network and UCLA's Architecture & Urban Design program to aide in the early-stage development of feasibility testing, supply chain management and station experience.

 Early routes

 The company was not focused on the Los Angeles-to-San Francisco route that was the baseline of the Hyperloop Alpha design from 2013, and considered other routes.

-In 2015, HyperloopTT signed and agreement with GROW Holdings, the developer of Quay Valley, California, to construct a 5 mi demonstration track beginning in 2016.
+In 2015, HyperloopTT signed an agreement with GROW Holdings, the developer of Quay Valley, California, to construct a 5 mi demonstration track beginning in 2016.

 Also in August 2015, HyperloopTT announced partnerships with international engineering design and construction giant Aecom and Oerlikon, the world's oldest vacuum technology specialist.
 AECOM began providing services to HyperloopTT for the design of the full-scale Quay Valley prototype track.

 Construction on this demonstration track in Quay Valley never started as GROW Holdings lacked the funds to continue the new community development and stopped all development in the valley.